a-yanovskiy/python-project-lvl1/README.md

 or "no" if isn't.

 ### Starting:
-To start Prime game use
+To start Prime game use:
 `~$ brain-prime`

 [![asciicast](https://asciinema.org/a/I9xK0bzS2QLPBGnXvFgF30lOq.svg)](https://asciinema.org/a/I9xK0bzS2QLPBGnXvFgF30lOq)